Great Siege of Malta: Arrival of the Ottomans

 It certainly seems true that Suleiman had seriously blundered in splitting the command three ways.
 He not only split command between Piyale and Mustafa, but he ordered both of them to defer to Dragut when he arrived from Tripoli.
 Contemporary letters from spies in Constantinople, however, suggest that the plan had always been to take Fort St. Elmo first.
-In any case, for the Turks to concentrate their efforts on it proved a critical mistake.
+In any case, this decision proved to be a critical mistake for the Turks.

 While the Ottomans were landing, the knights and Maltese made some last-minute improvements to the defences of Birgu and Senglea.
 The Ottomans set up their main camp in Marsa, which was close to the Knights' fortifications.
 In the following days, the Ottomans set up camps and batteries on Santa Margherita Hill and the Sciberras Peninsula.
 The attacks on Birgu began on 21 May, while Senglea was first attacked a day later.